 The adrenal glands also make weak sex hormones that travel to the testes or ovaries where they are converted into testosterone or oestrogen.

-Medical conditions related to the adrenal glands
+What medical conditions are related to the adrenal glands?

 Adrenal gland disorders are rare.

-Last reviewed: December 2016
+Last reviewed: November 2020